Stat 548 - Qualifying Papers

 1. Summary (~3 pages): The first section of the report should provide a summary of the paper and the problem(s) it addresses, including its relationship to any previous work, its major contributions (e.g., novel techniques, algorithmic developments, problem formulations, theoretical contributions), and any limitations or shortcomings (e.g., restrictive assumptions, computational constraints, flawed methodology).
 The aim of this section is for you to synthesize the findings of a body of work and clearly present the important points.

-2. Mini-proposals for research projects Each proposal should describe a research project that applies, extends, generalizes, adapts, or addresses shortcomings of the QP.
+2. Mini-proposals for research projects: Each proposal should describe a research project that applies, extends, generalizes, adapts, or addresses shortcomings of the QP.
 Seemingly unrelated ideas inspired by the original QP are also fine.
 You may write more than one proposal, but you must write at least one.
 A proposal should concisely describe: the primary problem to be addressed; an approach (or multiple approaches) for addressing the problem; any technical or conceptual sub-problems; the potential impact of the project.
 You are not expected to pursue any of these projects (though we can talk more if you would like to).
 The aim of this section is to get you thinking creatively about research, and to begin developing the skills necessary for writing research proposals.
 Each proposal should be no more than 2 pages max.

-3. QP specific project results Each potential QP listed below has a brief description of a related project.
+3. QP specific project results: Each potential QP listed below has a brief description of a related project.
 We will discuss the project in detail in our initial meeting, and we can meet again (as many times as necessary) before the report due date.
 Your grade will not be affected by how good the results look, whether your approach improves on past work, or whether you achieve the initial goal of the project.
 I will use this project to evaluate your research potential, which includes (among other aspects):

 • clearly formulating a research question;